pablouser1/GoListenMoe/README.md

 * Improve UI
 * Play Vorbis correctly in native (right now using fallback stream)
 * Hot-swapping between JPop and Kpop
+* Add compability for Windows when using mpv

 ## External libraries used
 * Beep (https://github.com/faiface/beep)